als244/gpu_server_monitoring/README.md

 # GPU Server Monitoring

+---

 ### Dependencies
 - Nvidia's DCGM Library (libdcgm)
 - SQLite3 (libsqlite3)

+---

+### Description

 This moniotoring program utilizes Nvidia's DCGM API to retrieve fine-grained, real-time metrics for GPU utilization ***not*** available through ```nvidia-smi``` (or equivalently the NVML API).
 It also queries the Linux filesystem to retrieve CPU usage, system memory, and network statistics.

-This program is meant to be run as a Daemon on GPU Server node.
-It has minimal overhead itself and will not impact GPU job performance* (see the very bottom for explanation of a special case.
-I have ran tests confirming 0 overhead in common case and bounded-overhead in special case).
+This program is meant to be run as a daemon process on GPU server node. **It has minimal overhead itself and will not impact GPU job performance<sup>+</sup>** (Note: see the very bottom for explanation of a special case.
+I have ran benchmarks confirming 0 overhead in common case and bounded-overhead in the special case, which I artificially constructed because unlikely to ever occur in-the-wild).

 Once the monitoring program is running on the node it will create (if doesn't exist) and populate a SQLite database with server utilization metrics and SLURM job statistics for jobs that have finished running on that node.
 The database has two tables, ```Data``` (for CPU/GPU/Network metrics) and ```Jobs``` (for jobs that have finished on that node).

 When the sample buffer becomes full, the program will insert a batch of ```num samples per buffer * ((num DCGM fields * num gpus) + 7)``` rows into the Data table within a single SQLite transaction (see below for parameter descriptions/defaults).